cabforum/servercert/docs/BR.md

    For Subordinate CA Certificates that will be used to issue TLS certificates, then either, or both, of the values id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] MUST be present.
 The values id-kp-emailProtection [RFC5280], id-kp-codeSigning [RFC5280], id-kp-timeStamping [RFC5280], id-kp-OCSPSigning [RFC5280], and anyExtendedKeyUsage [RFC5280] MUST NOT be present.
 Other values SHOULD NOT be present.

-   For Subordinate CA Certificates that are not used to issue TLS certificates, then the values id-kp-serverAuth [RFC5280] and/or id-kp-clientAuth [RFC 5280] MUST NOT be present.
+   For Subordinate CA Certificates that are not used to issue TLS certificates, then the values id-kp-serverAuth [RFC5280] and/or id-kp-clientAuth [RFC5280] MUST NOT be present.
 Other values MAY be present, but SHOULD NOT combine multiple independent usages (e.g. including id-kp-timeStamping [RFC5280] with id-kp-OCSPSigning [RFC5280] or id-kp-codeSigning [RFC5280]).

 [^**]: While RFC 5280, Section 4.2.1.12, notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of subordinate certificates, as implemented by a number of Application Software Suppliers.

+h. `authorityKeyIdentifier` (required)

+   This extension MUST be present and MUST NOT be marked critical.
+It MUST contain a keyIdentifier field and it MUST NOT contain a authorityCertIssuer or authorityCertSerialNumber field.

 #### 7.1.2.3 Subscriber Certificate
 a. `certificatePolicies`